Indicia-Team/indicia-docs/developing/rest-web-services/resources.rst

 index.php/services/locations/{id}
 ---------------------------------

-Issue a GET request to retrieve an location matching the provided ID.
-Currently restricted to locations created by the logged in user.
+Issue a GET request to retrieve a location matching the provided ID.
+Currently restricted to locations created by the logged in user or public to all users.

 Issue a PUT request to update a location matching the provided ID.
 Currently restricted to locations created by the logged in user.
 The submission format is the same as that for POST, but